science-code/grasping-benchmarks-panda/README.md

     - **Superquadrics-based grasp planner**: Follow [superquadric-lib](https://github.com/robotology/superquadric-lib).
 Note that you need to compile the python bindings.
     - **6DoF-GraspNet**: We used [this PyTorch implementation](https://github.com/jsll/pytorch_6dof-graspnet).

 7. You will need a package to move the robot and execute motion primitives such as movement and grasps.
 We do this with ROS and the MoveIt! stack.
 If you use ROS, you can borrow our stuff.
-You will need a Python2 (not quite dead yet, I guess) catkin workspace and a [MoveIt!](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html) installation where to compile the  [panda_grasp_server](https://github.com/hsp-panda/panda_grasp_server) + [panda_ros_common](https://github.com/hsp-panda/panda_ros_common) packages.
-If you use different tools and/or middlewares (I am looking at you, [YARP](http://www.yarp.it/git-master/index.html) gremlins) you are going to have to write your own.
+You will need a Python2 catkin workspace and a [MoveIt!](http://docs.ros.org/melodic/api/moveit_tutorials/html/index.html) installation where to compile the  [panda_grasp_server](https://github.com/hsp-panda/panda_grasp_server) + [panda_ros_common](https://github.com/hsp-panda/panda_ros_common) packages.
+If you use different tools and/or middlewares (e.g. [YARP](http://www.yarp.it/git-master/index.html)) you are going to have to write your own.

 8. Build the catkin workspace:
     ```bash